mitadic/webserv/README.md

 protocol for distributed, collaborative, hypermedia information systems.

-Overall operation as defined in RFC 2616:
+The overall protocol as defined in RFC 2616:

 > "The HTTP protocol is a request/response protocol.
 A client sends a request to the server in the form of a request method, URI, and